 What can you tell me about the illness cause by C. difficile bacteria, which I understand can be deadly and hard to treat.
 I would like to know what could be done to prevent it.

 C. difficile is short for Clostridium difficile, a bacterium that can cause diarrhea and more serious symptoms ranging from fever, loss of appetite and abdominal pain to life-threatening inflammation of the colon.
-Illnesses from C. difficile most commonly affect the elderly in hospitals or in long-term care facilities, usually after prolonged treatment with antibiotics.
+C. difficile infections most commonly affect the elderly in hospitals or nursing homes, usually after prolonged treatment with antibiotics.

 Andrew Weil, M.D.

 Fernanda C. Lessa, Yi Mu, Wendy M. Bamberg et al, "Burden of Clostridium difficile Infection in the United States," New England Journal of Medicine, February 26, 2015

 Fernanda C. Lessa et al, "Epidemiology of community-associated Clostridium difficile infection, 2009 through 2011."
 JAMA Internal Medicine, July 22, 2013

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.